Adiabatic Isometric Mapping Algorithm for Embedding 2-Surfaces in Euclidean 3-Space: Adiabatic Isometric Mapping (AIM)

 There are several paths that relate conformal factors $\{u_a\left(t_f\right)\}$ to $\{u_a\left(0\right)\}$.
 We chose the linear path given by (\ref{eq:linlink}).
 This path is optimal because the rate of change of Gaussian curvature is constant at each time step $t_{f-j}$ to $t_{f-j-1}$, which allows one's step size $\Delta t = \frac{t_f }{Tsteps}$ to be constant throughout GAP.
 Here $Tsteps$ is the number of steps taken.
 If the path was not linear, we would need adaptive time stepping to account for the variable change in Gaussian curvature.
 For example, one of the alternative paths that we considered was given by the conformal factors produce at each step of Ricci flow.
 Since Ricci flow exponentially uniformizes curvature, there is a greater change in curvature near $t=0$.
 Therefore it is necessary to decrease $\Delta t$ to maintain adiabaticity near this region of rapid change.
 We also considered an exponential path given by the time interval, $t_j = \left(\frac{e^{-\alpha Tsteps} - e^{-\alpha j}}{e^{-\alpha Tsteps} - 1}\right)t_f$ where $\alpha$ is the parameter that controls the rate of convergence.
 The exponential paths suffers the same problem in adaptive stepping as the Ricci flow path.
 Neither of these paths yielded improved results over the linear path and both are computationally more demanding.

 As we mentioned in the previous section, minimization techniques can not determine extrinsic curvature.
 Even after applying annealings and the convexity routine to $P_{t_f}$, it is still possible to begin with an initial surface at $t_f$ that has many clustered and isolated partial inverted vertices.
-If nothing was done GAP would produce an undesired non-smooth surface.
-To smooth out the embedding we apply the convexity routine at each step.
+If nothing was done GAP would produce an undesired crumpled surface surface.
+We apply the convexity routine at each step to avoid caved in crumpled polyhedra.
 Within the space of coordinates, this perturbs our initial guess such that we begin near solutions without partially inverted vertices.
 Although this does not immediately remove the problem vertices, it gradually reduces them at each step until they are eliminated.
-We illustrate this gradual push toward a smooth embedding in figure~\ref{fig:cspace} keeping in mind that (\ref{eq:fmin}) is nonlinear thus having several global minima whose residuals are zero.
+We illustrate this gradual evolution away from crumpled embeddings in figure~\ref{fig:cspace} keeping in mind that (\ref{eq:fmin}) is nonlinear thus having several global minima whose residuals are zero.

 Using all of these elements, we defined our evolution as adiabatic if $\Delta t$ is small enough such that we transition to and remain near a global minimum with no inverted or partially inverted vertices.
-This gradual nudging during GAP and its ability to sufficiently smooth the surface is the main result of this manuscript.
+This gradual nudging during GAP and its ability to move toward a more convex polyhedra is the main result of this manuscript.